 Scenario 5: Impact of the ac_UE on ground based communications (g-UE to g-NodeB) from a single aircraft

-Table 12
+In this scenario the impact of the ac-UE (single aircraft) on the terrestrial UMTS networks on the uplink communications link between the g-UE to the g-BTS was studied.

+The results in Table 12 below identify that the protection threshold for ground based systems (single aircraft) is met assuming a maximum number of simultaneous users of 20 transmitting at -6 dBm.

 Table 12: Simulation results with number of simultaneous ac_UE=20